Stock market today: Wall Street rises to recover much of the losses from its worst day in weeks

 NEW YORK (AP) — U.S. stocks are rising Wednesday and recovering much of their sharp losses from the day before, which was Wall Street’s worst in three weeks.

-The S&P 500 was 0.8% higher in midday trading, a day after sharp drops for many Big Tech stocks dragged it 1% lower.
-The Dow Jones Industrial Average was up 194 points, or 0.5%, as of 12:07 p.m.
+The S&P 500 was 0.9% higher in afternoon trading, a day after sharp drops for many Big Tech stocks dragged it 0.9% lower.
+The Dow Jones Industrial Average was up 197 points, or 0.5%, as of 1:27 p.m.
 Eastern time, and the Nasdaq composite was 1% higher.

 They and other Big Tech stocks have also been disproportionately responsible for the S&P 500’s run to records on expectations for strong continued growth.
 That’s raised the bar of expectations for them to justify their high stock prices, leading to some painful drops earlier this week.